beinardus/BTCMapBot/README.md

 | lon | longitude |
 | type | OSM type of the location: `node`, `way` etc. |

-A public ZMQ service is provided on:
+A public `zmq` service is provided on:
 `tcp://dutchbtc.ddns.net:3030`

 ## btcmap-telegram